It pays to act quickly when enforcing a Judgment

 If an individual debtor owes you more than £5,000 then steps can be taken to apply for the debtor to be made bankrupt so that his or her assets are sold to pay the Judgment debt, if sufficient assets exist.
 We can take the necessary steps for you including arranging personal service and organising representation for you at the bankruptcy hearing.
 Similarly, if a company owes you more than £750 we can take steps to place it into liquidation including complying with the advertising requirements.

 If the debtor is employed then it is possible to obtain an order so that money comes out of his or her wages in satisfaction of the Judgment debt and we can make the necessary application for you and organise representation at the hearing.
 This is known as an attachment of earnings order.

 It is also possible for us to assist you to obtain an order for money to come out of the debtor’s bank account to satisfy the Judgment debt and this has proved a very successful method of enforcement for our clients to date.
 This is known as a third party debt order.

 If you don’t have enough information about the debtor’s assets we can arrange for searches to be carried out or apply for the debtor to attend court to give further information.

 Many of the methods of enforcement can be used simultaneously but not all so it is best to seek advice.
-For assistance in enforcing a Judgment you have obtained please contact Sophie Clarke.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at March 2020.